-- Char Aznable of Mobile Suit Gundam, a Bad Ass Ace Pilot & later Chessmaster megalomaniac has a few relationships of this type.
-There's Lahla Sune, a sweet, demure Hindu girl (though she's also a Tyke Bomb) & later the similarily Nanai Miguel.
-He also dated borderline-psychotic Lady of War Haman Karn.
-Taken to the extreme in the novels, where he ultimately winds up together with a plump Girl Next Door named Margaret, who works as a secretary (which may have been the whole point, as the sort of people he usually meets through his work aren't really the kind anyone sane would want to start a family with).
+- Chessmaster megalomaniac Char Aznable of Mobile Suit Gundam first dated Lahla Sune, a sweet, demure Hindu girl (though she's also a Tyke Bomb), and then later dated the similarly-dispositioned Nanai Miguel.
+Taken to the extreme in the novels, where he ultimately winds up with a plump Girl Next Door named Margaret who works as a secretary (which may have been the whole point, as the sort of people he usually meets through his work aren't really the kind anyone sane would want to start a family with).

 - The bloodthirsty Cute and Psycho Miyamiya from Bamboo Blade has the unassuming Gonk boy Dan for a boyfriend.
 She never really demonstrates the especially violent aspects of her personality around him, however.
 It's occasionally hinted that Dan has his own dark side.
 He's just less easily provoked and hides it better even when he is.